 - Better than a store-bought one

-You can use any kind of ground coffee but it’s best if you buy whole beans because if you use coarse ground coffee there will be fewer grounds in your final concentrate.
+You can use any ground coffee, but it’s best to buy whole beans because if you use coarse grounds, there will be fewer grounds in your final concentrate.

-The best part of making your own coffee concentrate is that you can personalize the flavor.
+The best part of making your coffee concentrate is that you can personalize the flavour.

 How Long Is Cold Brew Concentrate Good For?

-The good thing about cold brew is that it’s naturally acidic so it slows down the growth of mold and bacteria.
-This means that the concentrate itself can last up to 4 weeks in your refrigerator.
+The good thing about cold brew is that it’s naturally acidic, so it slows down mould and bacteria growth.
+But In addition, it means that the concentrate can last up to 4 weeks in your refrigerator.

 But how much coffee do you put in a French press for cold brew?
 If you are the only coffee user in the house, make a large batch and store a portion in ice cube trays to defrost later.